patelmeet1009/soldpress/readme.txt

 1. Install SoldPress either via the WordPress.org plugin directory, or by uploading the files to your server.
 1. Click the Settings -> Soldpress.
 You need to add your authentication credentials.
 1. Click the "Test Connection" to verify the Connection.

+**You are required to register for a data feed a http://tools.realtorlink.ca.
+An email containing user name and password is sent to the email address submitted as Technical Contact.**

 = Sample Data Feed Default Credentials =